 Fort Desoto is one of the best beaches in Florida.
-To make it official, Fort De Soto was once named the “Best Beach in the United States” in 2005 by “Dr. Beach” Stephen Leatherman.
+To make it even more official, Fort De Soto was once named the “Best Beach in the entire United States” in 2005 by “Dr. Beach” Stephen Leatherman.

 The water is clear, the sand is amazing, and there is a huge amount of parking.
 Plus, it offers an excellent campground.